manifoldco/torus-cli/README.md

-# Arigato CLI and Daemon
+# Torus CLI and Daemon

 ## Issues and Process